vorcigernix/engineeringroles/developers/level1.md

 # Engineer L1
 > You made it to Level 1.
 This is good.
 It does not mean you are a bad programmer, on contrary.
 We expect a lot from our L1 programmers.
 You are independent, skilled developer capable of writing a good code.

+### Title
+* Junior product engineer

+### Role description
+* Developer who works on the product and delivers value

+### Essential skills
+* Core knowledge of software engineering
+* Core knowledge of the stack and the product
+* Writing efficient code and tests
+* Contribution to user-story ACs
+* Pointing out setbacks in meetings
+* Reaching goals specified in education plan

+### Nice-to-have skills
+* Good organizing skills
+* Good collaboration with a team
+* Reviewing other engineers' code
+* Providing constructive feedback
+* Proactive in meetings

+### Setbacks
+* Many stories returned from QA
+* Often asks for guidance

+## OLD DESC

 ### Should have

 * Successfully performed the role of an Engineer at Socialbakers or equivalent role elsewhere